psycopg/psycopg/docs/api/connections.rst

     .. automethod:: connect

         :param conninfo: The `connection string`__ (a ``postgresql://`` url or a list of ``key=value`` pairs) to specify where and how to connect.
         :param kwargs: Further parameters specifying the connection string.
             They override the ones specified in ``conninfo``.
         :param autocommit: If `!True` don't start transactions automatically.
             See :ref:`transactions` for details.
-        :param row_factory: The row factory specifying what type of records to create fetching data (default:
+        :param row_factory: The row factory specifying what type of records to create fetching data (default: `~psycopg.rows.tuple_row()`).
+See :ref:`row-factories` for details.
-                            `~psycopg.rows.tuple_row()`).
-See
-                            :ref:`row-factories` for details.
+        :param cursor_factory: Initial value for the `cursor_factory` attribute of the connection (new in Psycopg 3.1).
-        :param prepare_threshold: Set the `prepare_threshold` attribute of the connection.
+        :param prepare_threshold: Initial value for the `prepare_threshold` attribute of the connection (new in Psycopg 3.1).

         More specialized use:

         :param context: A context to copy the initial adapters configuration from.
 It might be an `~psycopg.adapt.AdaptersMap` with customized loaders and dumpers, used as a template to create several connections.
-See :ref:`adaptation` for
+            See :ref:`adaptation` for further details.
-                        further details.

         .. __: https://www.postgresql.org/docs/current/libpq-connect.html
             #LIBPQ-CONNSTRING